Makati Medical Center: Makati Medical Center College

 Makati Medical Center College is a medical school located at Libran House, 144 Legazpi corner Bolanos Streets, Legaspi Village, Makati.
 It offers Bachelor of Science in Nursing and other health related courses.
 Established on May 30, 1976, it was given the name Remedios T. Romualdez Memorial School, in memory of the mother of Imelda Romualdez-Marcos, the first lady of the Philippines during that time.
 On February 26, 2010, it was changed to Makati Medical Center College.
 In October 2013, STI Health Professionals Inc., operator of De Los Santos – STI College, purchased all of MMCC from Medical Doctors Inc. through its sister school Philippine Women's University (PWU).
 The school was later renamed Medici Di Makati College when it became autonomous after STI and PWU's arrangement ended.

-Important deaths

-Former Philippine President Fidel V. Ramos died due to complications caused by COVID-19 at the age of 94 on July 31, 2022.

-Makati Medical Center chief pathologist Dr. Jose Maria "Joey" Avila died due to complications caused by COVID-19 at the age of 62 on April 20, 2021.

-Former Philippine President Corazon Aquino died due to Colorectal Cancer at the age of 76 on August 1, 2009.

-Former Philippine President Diosdado Macapagal died due to Pneumonia and renal complication at the age of 86 on April 21, 1997.

-Veteran Actor Dolphy died due to Multiple Organ Failure at the age of 83 on July 10, 2012.

-Veteran Actor Eddie Garcia died due to a fall at the age of 90 on June 19, 2019.

-Athlete Lydia de Vega, a medalist at several track and field events, died on August 10, 2022, of breast cancer, at this hospital.